-The Power Tool Challenge Team is back to share projects made with power tools.
-Our goal is to encourage ladies to get in the workshop and to use power tools.
-This month our theme is repurposed and I am excited to share how I used vintage tennis rackets to make a table base.
+For this month’s Power Tool Challenge Team project, our theme is repurposed.
+I am excited to share how I used vintage tennis rackets to make a tennis racket table.

 How to Make a Vintage Tennis Racket Table